microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/advanced-remote-ui.md

 });
 ```

-We are again using a `Task.Delay` to simulate a long running async command execution.
+We are again using a `Task.Delay` to simulate a long running *async command* execution.

 # Reference types in the data context

-In the code above, a `MyColor` object is received as the parameter of an async command and used as parameter of a `List<T>.Remove` call which employs reference equality (since `MyColor` is a rererence type that doesn't override `Equals`) to identify the element to remove.
+In the code above, a `MyColor` object is received as the parameter of an *async command* and used as parameter of a `List<T>.Remove` call which employs reference equality (since `MyColor` is a rererence type that doesn't override `Equals`) to identify the element to remove.
 This is possible because, even if the parameter is received from the UI, the exact instance of `MyColor` that is currently part of the data context is received, not a copy.

 The processes of
-- proxying the data context of a remote user control;
+- proxying the data context of a *remote user control*;
 - sending `INotifyPropertyChanged` updates from the extension to Visual Studio or vice versa;
 - sending observable collection updates from the extension to Visual Studio, or vice versa;
-- sending async command parameters
+- sending *async command* parameters

 all honor the identity of reference type objects.
 With the exception of strings, reference type objects are never duplicated when transferred back to the extension.

 ![Remote UI data binding reference types](remote-ui-databinding-references.png "Remote UI data binding reference types")

-In the picture above, you can see how every reference type object in the data context (the commands, the collection, each `MyColor` and even the entire data context) is assigned a unique identifier by the Remote UI infrastructure.
+In the picture above, you can see how every reference type object in the data context (the commands, the collection, each `MyColor` and even the entire data context) is assigned a unique identifier by the *Remote UI* infrastructure.
 When the user clicks the "Remove" button for the proxy color object *#5*, the unique indentifier (*#5*), not the value of the object, is sent back to the extension.
-The Remote UI infrastructure takes care of retrieving the corresponding `MyColor` object and passing it as parameter to the async command callback.
+The *Remote UI* infrastructure takes care of retrieving the corresponding `MyColor` object and passing it as parameter to the *async command*'s callback.

 # RunningCommandsCount with multiple bindings and event handling

 If we test the extension at this point, we will notice that when one of the "Remove" buttons is clicked, all "Remove" buttons are disabled:
 ![Async Command with multiple bindings](async-commands-multiple-bindings.gif "Async Command with multiple bindings")

 This may be the desired behavior.
-But, let's say that we want only the current button to be disabled and we will allow the user to queue multiple colors for removal: we cannot use the async command's `RunningCommandsCount` property because we have a single command shared between all the buttons.
+But, let's say that we want only the current button to be disabled and we will allow the user to queue multiple colors for removal: we cannot use the *async command*'s `RunningCommandsCount` property because we have a single command shared between all the buttons.

-We can achieve our goal by attaching a `RunningCommandsCount` property to the each button so that we have a separate counter for each color.
-First, we need to add a new `xmlns` (`http://schemas.microsoft.com/visualstudio/extensibility/2022/xaml`) to consume Remote UI types from XAML:
+We can achieve our goal by attaching a `RunningCommandsCount` property to each button so that we have a separate counter for each color.
+First, we need to add a new `xmlns` (`http://schemas.microsoft.com/visualstudio/extensibility/2022/xaml`) to consume *Remote UI* types from XAML:
 ```xml
 <DataTemplate xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"
               xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml"